bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+Adaptive accomodates different devices at specific breakpoints using hardcoded pixels.
+Responsive uses media queries and responsive units (such as rem) to always accomodate tons of devices so that as the viewport gets bigger or smaller, it still looks aesthetically pleasing.

 2. Describe what it means to be mobile first vs desktop first.
+Mobile first just means that the initial design will be towards mobile users first and with an increase in screen size, you'll add certain features/change layout as required.
+Desktop first is the same thing in that you'll design based on desktop users first and with a decrease in screen size, you'll add certain features/change layouts as required.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+Makes all of our text within the html 10 pixels base so that when we use rem, it's easier to calculate in real time ie 1rem = 10 pixels.

 4. How would you describe preprocessing to someone new to CSS?
+Preprocessing is a way to organize your CSS and rewrite your CSS in a way that's more readable

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+Mixins and variables!
+The concept that gives me most trouble would be finding those times where you'd want to include a mixin.
+I know it's used for repeatable code, but
+I personally feel like until I'm given enough experience and projects to find those times, I sometimes force myself to create a mixin for the assignment.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.